Low Carb Keto Meatballs that are tender, flavorful, and use minimal ingredients. You are going to love how quickly these keto meatballs pull together.

 Ingredients to Make Low Carb Meatballs

-Ground beef - You can also use ground pork, or ground chicken, or ground turkey, or a combination of proteins.
-When we make up a double batch of keto meatballs, we like to mix two different proteins.
+Ground beef - You can also use ground pork, or ground chicken, or ground turkey, or a combination of ground meat.
+When we make up a double batch of juicy keto meatballs, we like to mix two different proteins.

 Parmesan cheese - Fresh grated is better, in our opinion, but you can use store bought grated parmesan.